SukkaW/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/README.md

 <a name="mv3_specific_limitations__$badfilter__problem_1"></a>
 ### Problem 1
-But current algorithm not covers rules with `$domain` instersections, for example:
+But current algorithm not covers rules with `$domain` instersections, for example, for these two rules:
-For these two rules
 ```adblock
 /some$domain=example.com|example.org
 /some$domain=example.com,badfilter